Managing Inertia

 Disruption of Past Norms: Threat to Barriers to Entry

 Disruptions can also challenge existing barriers to entry in your industry, introducing new competitors and changing market dynamics.
 In such cases, it is crucial to acknowledge that this change is often unavoidable and already occurring in the market.
-By embracing this reality and proactively adapting your strategies, you can position your organization to thrive in the face of increased competition and evolving market conditions.
+By embracing this reality and proactively adapting your strategies, you can position your organisation to thrive in the face of increased competition and evolving market conditions.
+Invest in robust market intelligence, foster a culture of agility and innovation, continuously evaluate your strategic positioning, and explore opportunities for collaboration and strategic partnerships within your industry ecosystem.

 Transition to the New: Investment in Knowledge Capital